Cape Tribulation Accommodation

 To reach Cape Tribulation you will have to cross the Daintree river with the cable ferry.

 This ferry runs up and down continuously from 6 am till midnight seven days a week.

-The current return fare is $23.- per car.
+The current return fare in 2017 is $27.- per car.
 Keep yourself and especially the kids away from the water's edge if you wait here, crocodiles are quick and strong enough to drag horses in to the water so a child is an easy snack.